pandiaaman/FullStackReactWithSpringBoot/readme.md

     app folder : contains pom.xml that has the dependencies needed for the app to run src > main : java code and java resources src > test : java test code

+2.2 Implementing a REST service

+    - client only communicates using the REST service, rest provides abstraction and hides important info from the server
+    - use @RestController and @RequestMapping with the controller